jmansfie/web-wallet/README.md

 ## Ledger Support

-The WebUSB driver used to communicate with the Ledger device does not work from a file:// url and requires the use of a HTTP server.
+The WebUSB driver used to communicate with the Ledger device does not work from a file:// url and requires the use of a local HTTP server.

 A simple way to host the files locally is to [install python](https://docs.python-guide.org/starting/installation/) and run this command from the root directory of Web Wallet: